Access to Quality Services

 Working Group

-Addressing the need for inclusion of aging and, blindness & low vision in degree programs for those entering the fields of gerontology, occupational therapy, and other related training programs in fields that serve older adults.
+Addressing the need for inclusion of aging and blindness and low vision in degree programs for those entering the fields of gerontology, occupational therapy, and other related training programs in fields that serve older adults.
 This group also addresses the need to recruit individuals into the aging and vision loss field as more senior professionals depart.

 Toolkit Development for Professionals and Individuals

-Creates toolkits and resources for professionals and individuals facing blindness and vision loss.
-Access our Service Provider Toolkit.
+Access our Service Provider Toolkit to find recommendations, tips, and resources for professionals and the individuals they serve living with blindness and low vision.
+Download our Service Provider Toolkit.

 Transportation Working